GuGroup/Finetuner_OCP/README.md

 ## A tiny description before you start

-Entire fine-tuning process can be devided into four parts.
+Entire fine-tuning process can be devided into two parts.

 * Set a conda environment
-* (Fast fine-tuning)
-* Prepare a dataset
-* Make a configuration file
-* Fine-tune pretrained model
+* Fine-tuning

-(There is utilization part on bottom)
+(There is an utilization part on bottom)

-Easier than running a DFT calculation, so you don't need to worry.
+Much easier than running a DFT calculation, so you don't need to worry.

 I shall be with you in every step.